“TRACKING POINT” SAW BLADE: Better Tooth Design Means Better Cutting

 The Diablo Tracking Point saw blade cutting through a whole bunch of deck screws.
 Watch the video of this test happening at the link at the end of this article.

-All outdoor building projects involve cutting wood, and that’s where advances in blades for hand-held circular saws can make a difference for you this deck building season.
+Most outdoor building projects involve cutting wood, and that’s where advances in blades for hand-held circular saws can make a difference for you this deck building season.
 Circular saw blades like these are small – typically 6 1/2” or 7 1/4” in diameter – but manufacturers have put a big push on improving them over the last 5 years.
 I test and use this kind of blade all the time and I’ve noticed three specific areas where improvement is most noticeable.
 The first is price.

-Prices are lower.
-When adjusted for inflation, the cost of superb circular saw blades today is much lower than the price of top-of-the-line deck building blades when I began building professionally in the 1980s.
+Prices are lower: When adjusted for inflation, the cost of superb circular saw blades today is much lower than the price of top-of-the-line deck building blades when I began building professionally in the 1980s.
 Small saw blades these days cost roughly half as much as they did, and they’re more than twice as good.
 Tooth toughness is one reason why.

-Teeth are tougher.
-Almost all saw blades these days have what are called carbide teeth.
+Teeth are tougher: Almost all saw blades these days have what are called carbide teeth.
 These are small, sharp inserts that are fastened around the perimeter of the saw blade body.
 It’s the carbide teeth that do the actual cutting, and carbide has been used like this for decades.
 The thing is, the quality of today’s best deck building carbide blades is so much better than the older stuff.
 It used to be that if you hit a nail or screw in lumber, you’d lose at least several carbide teeth.
 They’d either come right off, or they’d get dull and rounded to the point of uselessness.
 Many middle-of-the-road carbide blades still have fragile carbide cutters like these today, but not all.
 The most recent blade I’ve tested is a case in point.

 Tracking Point Saw Blade Test: Cutting Deck Screws